T-Wisse/journal_mep/lablog/2021-03/090321_gDNA_PCR_yLL117a.md

 ## Conclusion
 - Based on the nanodrop measurement and gel, the DNA extraction of yLL117a was succesful.
 See @fig:gel_PCR `reference to the figure`
 - A 260/280 of 1.88 suggests the DNA is not pure (~1.8 is pure DNA), but also contains RNAs (2.0 is pure RNA).
-260/230 of 1.16 (OR 2.16??) would also indicate contamination (2.0-2.2 expected for pure Nucleic acids)
+260/230 of 1.16 would also indicate contamination (2.0-2.2 expected for pure Nucleic acids)
 - The gel shows PCR product for both yLL3a and yLL117a as expected and for all annealing temperatures.
 -  yLL3a contains BEM1 and with primers OLIC54 and 55 should have a length of 2.7kb. yLL117a contains a construct in place of BEM1 and and with primers OLIC54 and 55 should have a length of 2.5 kb.
 -  These expected lengths correspond with observed lengths.
 This suggests we have sucessfully obtained PCR product of a BEM1delete construct from yLL117a.